SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Functions can have multiple input parameters, which are written within the function's parentheses, separated by commas.

-This function takes a start and an end index for a half-open range, and works out how many elements the range contains:
+This function takes a person's name and whether they have already been greeted as input, and returns an appropriate greeting for that person:

 .. testcode:: multipleInputParameters

-   -> func halfOpenRangeLength(start: Int, end: Int) -> Int {
+   -> func sayHello(personName: String, alreadyGreeted: Bool) -> String {
+          if alreadyGreeted {
+              return sayHelloAgain(personName)
+          } else {
-         return end - start
+              return sayHello(personName)
           }
-   -> println(halfOpenRangeLength(1, 10))
+      }
+   -> println(sayHello("Diana", alreadyGreeted: true))
-   <- 9
+   <- Hello again, Diana!

+You call the ``sayHello(_:alreadyGreeted:)`` function by passing it both a ``String`` argument value and a ``Bool`` argument value labeled ``alreadyGreeted`` in parentheses, separated by commas.

+When calling a function with more than one parameter, any argument after the first is labeled according to its corresponding parameter name.
+Function parameter naming is described in more detail in :ref:`Functions_FunctionParameterNames`.

 .. _Functions_FunctionsWithoutReturnValues: